About Truganina Weather

 Location of Truganina, Victoria, Australia

-The name Truganina (pronounced "Trug-a-NINE-a" by long-standing locals) is an outer south-western suburb in the Melbourne Metropolitan Area.
+The name Truganina (pronounced "Trug-a-NINE-a" by long-time locals) is an outer south-western suburb in the Melbourne Metropolitan Area.
 It is located approximately midway between Melbourne, the state capital of Victoria, and Geelong, the largest provincial city in Victoria.

-Truganina, or just Trug to long-standing locals, is predominantly within the City of Wyndham.
+Truganina, or just Trug to many older locals, is predominantly within the City of Wyndham.
 Wyndham is a fast growing local government area and home to strong industrial and technology districts, two major retail precincts, major tourism and open space attractions, intensive market gardening and grazing areas.
 It has an area of 542 square kilometres and a population of more than 200,000.

 Background & Purpose